ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/Secure Shell (SSH)/How to connect to your UltraSeedbox slot via SSH.md

 #### Accessing Seedbox’s Terminal via OpenSSH

-The following screenshots are from Windows' command prompt but it should be the same on Windows, Linux and MacOS.
+The following screenshots are from Windows' command prompt but it should be the same on Windows, Linux and macOS.

-* Open up a command prompt window, Windows PowerShell window or a terminal window (MacOS/Linux) and type in either of the following
+* Open up a command prompt window, Windows PowerShell window or a terminal window (macOS/Linux) and type in either of the following

 ```
 ssh username@IP_of_seedbox (usbdocs@123.456.789)